nilportugues/php-validator/README.md

 <a name="block2.1.3"></a>
 #### 2.1.3.
 Extending from the BaseValidator

-Validators extending from `\NilPortugues\Validator\BaseValidator` are short and maintainable, but rules can't be changed.
+Validators extending from `\NilPortugues\Validator\BaseValidator` are short and maintainable.

 ```php
 use \NilPortugues\Validator\BaseValidator;